Are Employees Assets?

 "Anil, you've told us that Balance Sheets have assets and liabilities, and we the employees of this organisation are its biggest assets, then why does our name not appear on its Balance Sheet?"

 I can give a long answer to this question, which will also include discussing the contentious point that if some employees must appear on the assets' side then there may be others who should be listed on the liabilities' side.
 But I have a shorter version of this answer too.

 When an employee asks me, "Why does my name not appear on the assets' side?", I have a counter-question for the employee.
 My question is, "Tell me if you purchase a car for yourself, where would you show the cost of the car?"

 Probably the answer I receive is "As an asset on the Balance Sheet."

 "And if you hire the car, where would you show the hire charges?"

 My next question then is "Has this company purchased you or have they hired your services?"

 Folks, an employee could be the Rolls Royce amongst employees, but what is paid to her is similar to hire charges.

-In day-to-day conversations, words like ‘assets’ are used in a colloquial sense.
-Which is why in HR-jargon and in motivational speeches it is very well to say that employees are an organization's biggest assets.
-But when one realizes that it is not the ‘employee’ per se, but the ‘cost of the employee’ that is in question, from an accounting perspective, it will always be shown as an expense.
+In day-to-day conversations, words like "assets' are used in a colloquial sense.
+Which is why in HR-jargon and in motivational speeches it is very well to say that employees are an organisation's biggest assets.
+But when one realises that it is not the "employee' per se, but the "cost of the employee' that is in question, from an accounting perspective, it will always be shown as an expense.